 Then one week later, we got to visit the Arcadis offices in person!

-There, we met five more women engineers who each shared their background and projects.
-We learned about microbes that eat harmful chemicals, conserving energy at a water treatment plant in Atlanta, vacuums that suck contaminants out of the soil, environmentally-friendly mining, and how engineers work together to make it all happen.
+There, we met five more women engineers who each shared their background and engineering projects.
+We learned about microbes that eat harmful chemicals, energy conservation at a water treatment plant in Atlanta, vacuums that suck contaminants out of the soil, environmentally-friendly mining, and how engineers work together to make it all happen.

 It was an inspiring, eye-opening field trip that helped us better understand what it really means to be an engineer.